 For decades, presidents of both parties, as well as billionaire elites and their media allies, have helped bury Epstein's secrets.
-Now they point fingers while guarding the same files.
+Now, they point fingers while guarding the same files.
 From Donald Trump to Bill Clinton, they've all maintained secrecy surrounding Epstein's domestic and foreign connections, issuing a slap in the face to Americans who want the whole truth.
-After years of cover-ups, and especially as these judges openly state the grand jury records won't show much, it's likely the government will continue to protect the guilty, despite their voters demanding complete transparancy.
+After years of cover-ups, and especially as the DOJ shows no interest in prosecuting abusers, it's likely both sides of the aisle will continue to protect the guilty.

 All rights reserved.